Contractors describe scant pre-launch testing of U.S. healthcare site

 "This is not about blame - this is about accountability, transparency, and fairness for the American public.
 The broken promises are many," said Representative Fred Upton, the Michigan Republican who chairs the committee.

 In a letter to HHS Secretary Kathleen Sebelius, the pair said Issa's House Oversight and Government Reform Committee would consider using "compulsory process" if the information were not provided by 5 p.m.
-(2100 GMT) on Monday.
+EDT (2100 GMT) on Monday.
+HHS had no immediate response.

 Most of the criticism has come from Republicans who have long opposed the law, Obama's most significant domestic policy achievement, as an unwarranted expansion of the federal government.